-Four meetings had been held by the Audit Committee during the Reporting Period.
-The committee members attended to review the annual financial results announcement and report of the Company for the year ended 31 December 2022, the quarterly financial report for the three months ended 31 March 2023, the interim financial report of the Company for the six months ended 30 June 2023, and the quarterly financial report for the nine months ended 30 September 2023, as well as significant issues on the financial reporting and compliance procedures, internal control and risk management systems, and the effectiveness of the Company's internal audit function.
+Two meetings had been held by the Audit Committee during the Reporting Period.
+The committee members attended to review the annual financial results announcement and report of the Company for the year ended 31 December 2023, and the interim financial report of the Company for the six months ended 30 June 2024, as well as significant issues on the financial reporting and compliance procedures, internal control and risk management systems, and the effectiveness of the Company's internal audit function.